 Even small amounts of money invested early can grow to astonishing totals if you have the time to wait!
 In this guide, the creators of The Motley Fool provide an introduction to investing for teen audiences, demonstrating how being more conservative about spending now can have big payoffs in the future.
 Individual sections tackle finding great companies to invest in, avoiding financial blunders, and understanding how to prioritize your savings, making sure that you have some fun now but are also prepared for bigger goals later, like college and retirement.
 Their optimistic tone and helpful suggestions encourage teens to set big goals for their financial futures — and give teens the tools they need to achieve them.

 Teens can turn their ideas into business that stand the test of time!
-In this book, author and entrepreneur Steve Mariotti teaches teens while being a business owner can be so satisfying — and how to make sure you create a business that works.
+In this book, author and entrepreneur Steve Mariotti teaches teens why being a business owner can be so satisfying — and how to make sure you create a business that works.
 From the nuts and bolts of creating a legal structure for your business and writing a business plan, to sales strategies and marketing, and even tips on how to grow you business through hiring, expansion, and IPOs, this book covers everything from a part-time business for a little extra spending money to a company that becomes your career.
-Along the way, stories of real entrepreneurs provide plenty of inspiration and the reassurance that you can do it too.
+Along the way, stories of real entrepreneurs provide plenty of inspiration and the reassurance that you can do it too!